Earth shelter: Nuclear bomb survivability

 Due to the mass of the earth between the living area of an earth house and the surface grade, an earth home offers significant protection from impact/blast damage, or fallout associated with a nuclear bomb.

 Soundproof

 Earth shelters may provide privacy from neighbors, as well as soundproofing.
 The ground provides acoustic protection against outside noise.
 This can be a major benefit in urban areas or near highways.

 Architectural aesthetics

 Earth sheltered dwelling express itself with the color harmony of soil and earth.
 Meanwhile, the material properties of soil and earth give earth homes the simplicity of geomatic masses.
-Also, earth homes blend in perfectly with the landscape and highlight the beauty of the surroundings, which is a significant basis of Arcology.
+Also, earth homes blend in perfectly with the landscape and highlight the beauty of the surroundings, which is a significant basis of the arcology concept.
 For example, yaodong and pit cave dwellings in Northern China hide themselves underground and blend in perfectly within the Loess plateau environment.
 Salt Cathedral in a halite mountain near the city of Zipaquirá, Colombia hugs the contour and highlights the natural features.